chanhochriskim/Chapter-Korea/README.md

-I am serving in the ROK Army to fulfill my mandatory service.
+I am currently serving in the ROK Army to fulfill my mandatory service.
 With that being said, I’m taking gap years from Purdue for 2 years, and thought it’d be great to use this time to build a solid academic foundation and better myself in programming in general.
 Though the condition isn’t the best due to the constant night shifts and work duties as a fulltime Army soldier, I'm still grateful to be able to continue studying, and aim for 1~1.5 hrs to grind every day. - May 20, 2023

 # Calculator in Java (May 2023)
 --------------------------------------------